 A pool day in the backyard with your friends and family can be fun and rejuvenating, especially on sweltering summer days.

-But the good news is that there are ways you can reduce the costs of heating your pool and make it more energy-efficient.
+The good news is that there are ways to reduce the costs of heating your pool and make it more energy-efficient.
 This guide will look at some energy-efficient ways to heat your pool.

 So, without further ado, let’s begin!